BorysLevytskyi/DeclarativeUnitTesting/Article.md

 }
 ```

-## Use Specs and Fixtures to setup mocks
+## Working With Dependencies: Specs and Fixtures to Setup Mocks
 TODO: write about specs
 Test method looks nice and clean and is not cluttered with mocks creation